Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Experiment

 \subsection{Qualitative Results}

-In this section, we first give a visualization from the AudioGrounding dataset on the implicit word relations in the intra-modal query graph, and then show several examples of the proposed QGCA method and some baselines for TAG task.
+In this section, we first give a visualization from the AudioGrounding dataset on the implicit word relations in the intra-modal query graph, and then show several examples of the proposed CGI method and some baselines for the TAG task.

 A heatmap generated from the qualitative edge weights in the query graph of an example is illustrated in Figure \ref{fig:visualization_graph}, where the darker the dot color is, the larger the corresponding edge weight is.
 Note that the edge weights in this figure are obtained after feeding the edge weight matrix into the softmax equation along the column, i.e, when comparing the degree of the relation of two words with a particular word, we should compare the spots along the column of this particular word.
 As in this figure, for the word ``a'' which has few relations with other words, a very sharp distribution is obtained for the word ``a'', where its edge weight value is concentrated in ``a'' itself.
 Besides, our query graph assigns much smaller edge weights to the word ``a'' for all the other words.
 These facts are reasonable since this word has few relations with other words in the query.
 As for the word ``engine'', its edge weights are inclined to be more evenly distributed, because the word ``jet'' provides ``engine'' both the object and semantic information, and the ``humming'' sound usually also has an implicit relationship with the engine.
 The large edge weight of the word ``engine'' for the word ``humming" accordingly confirms the relation between them.
 As we can see, the query graph can assign higher weights to bridge the implicit correspondence between the words in query, which enriches the query feature and further benefits the grounding process.